 Decision making

 Quality Organization reviews the information for completeness. <QC_Head> approves the material for qualification.
-It assigns a consecutive MQ number according to the <Material_List>, or an upgrade in the case of requalification and documents this in the initial risk assessment for new materials or in the change request for already qualified materials.
+It assigns a consecutive MQ number according to the <Material_List>, or an upgrade in the case of requalification, and documents this in the initial risk assessment for new materials or in the change request for already qualified materials.

 Pre-ordering